teikaval/pdf-pipeline-with-alt-ci/README.md

 # pdf-pipeline-alt-ci

-This repo contains pdf-pipeline with many ci-tools, (only gitlab-ci for now).
+This repo will contain pdf-pipeline with many ci-tools, (only gitlab-ci for now).